 Understanding this information is important to know the requirements and commitments for the training and continued volunteer service.
 It will also help you determine if this is a volunteer program you would like to be part of.

 You must submit an application to apply and be accepted into the training program.
 Applicants are interviewed and evaluated on communication skills, computer competency, working with others, ability to attend training, and commit to the volunteer and continuing education requirements.

-Applications are no longer being accepted for the 2021 Initial Training.
-Although dates for the next training have not been set, you are welcome to submit an application that will be kept on file until further notice.
+And while specifics have not yet be finalized, we encourage you to submit an application that will be kept on file until further notice.